mistakia/nano-community/docs/introduction/why-it-matters.md

 ### The importance of self-sovereignty

 Nano is self-sovereign money.
-It's only ruler is the secret key that is associated with it.
+Its only ruler is the secret key that is associated with it.
 It only answers to whoever has the secret key and no other authority, government, or entity.
 This makes it resistant to confiscation, sanctions, and censorship.

 <small>_Note: without decentralization, Nano would not maintain this quality_</small>